SetProtocol/setprotocol.js/documentation/output.md

 ): BigNumber
 ```

-Generates a timestamp represented as seconds since unix epoch.
-The timestamp is intended to be used to generate the expiration of an issuance order
+######  Parameters
 | Name | Type | Description |
 | ------ | ------ | ------ |
 | seconds | number |  |
+######  Returns
+`BigNumber` - Unix timestamp (in seconds since unix epoch)
+---
 ####  generateSalt

+Generates a pseudo-random 256-bit salt.
+The salt can be included in an order, ensuring that the order generates a unique orderHash
+and will not collide with other outstanding orders that are identical in all other parameters.

 [Source](api/orders.ts#L79)